-• Set a power-on password as well as a hard disk password for your internal solid-state drive.
-Refer to the procedures in "Power-on password" on page 55 and "Hard disk passwords" on page 57.
-For security, a longer password is recommended.

-- To provide reliable security for the UEFI BIOS, use the security chip and a security application with a Trusted Platform Module management feature.
-Refer to "Setting the security chip" on page 60. - If a Disk Encryption storage drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized access by use of drive encryption software, such as Microsoft Windows BitLocker® Drive Encryption.
-See "Using Windows BitLocker Drive Encryption" on page 60. - Before you dispose of, sell, or hand over your computer, delete data stored on it.
-For more information, refer to "Notice on deleting data from your solid-state drive" on page 64.
+- Set a power-on password as well as a hard disk password for your internal solid-state drive.
+For security, a longer password is recommended. - To provide reliable security for the UEFI BIOS, use the security chip and a security application with a Trusted Platform Module management feature.
+Refer to "Setting the security chip" on page 61. - If a Disk Encryption storage drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized access by use of drive encryption software, such as Microsoft Windows BitLocker[®] Drive Encryption.
+See "Using Windows BitLocker Drive Encryption" on page 61. - Before you dispose of, sell, or hand over your computer, delete data stored on it.
+For more information, refer to "Deleting data from your storage drive" on page 65.